Gusau Airstrip

-Gusau Airstrip or Gusau Airfield is an airstrip serving Gusau, and its nearby town, the capital city of the Zamfara State in Nigeria.
+Gusau Airstrip or Gusau Airfield is an airstrip serving Gusau, the capital city of the Zamfara State in Nigeria and its nearby towns.

-Gusau is also a major centre for commercial services in the state mostly farming, the gusau people are most of the Hausa tribes, because of the availability of large arable land, its indigenes are mostly farmers it is a New airport that was built by the former governor of zamfara state, Bello Matawalle, it brought great development to zamfara state.
-It is the one only functional airport in the state, which handles commercial and private flights to most cities in Nigeria.
+It is a new airport that was constructed by the former governor of Zamfara State, Bello Matawalle, which has brought great development to Zamfara State.
+It is the only functional airport in the state, and handles commercial and private flights to most cities in Nigeria.

-Gusau airstrip construction
+Gusau Airstrip construction

-The Gusau airport is a planned construction project for an international cargo airport at Gusau the capital town of Zamfara state, Nigeria.
-The project expect to commence construction in August 2019 in the leadership of Gov. Bello Matawalle, meanwhile the project was delayed for about 1year beyond the scheduled completion date, so, he stated that the operations will commence by the end of May 2021, he also confirmed that the airport project was to be executed under a USD1 billion, public private partnership (ppp) with afrexim bank.
+The Gusau airport was a planned construction project for an international cargo airport at Gusau.
+The project commenced construction in August 2019 in the leadership of Gov. Bello Matawalle.
+However, the project was delayed for about a year beyond the scheduled completion date.
+The governor stated that operations would commence by the end of May 2021, he also confirmed that the airport project was to be executed under a USD1 billion, public private partnership (ppp) with Afrexim Bank.

-Gusau Airstrip Runway
+Gusau Airstrip runway

-Gusau airfield has only one runway.
-The surface is actually unpaved, it is also coated with laterite, runway lighting is yet to be installed at the airport.
-Because of the lack of light, commercial activities only take place in the day.
+Gusau airfield has only one runway whose surface is unpaved, it is also coated with laterite.
+Runway lighting is yet to be installed at the airport, because of the lack of light, flights only take place during the day.